 Bigg Boss 11: Stage Is All Set!
-Hina, Vikas & Shilpa’s Fans Gather In Mall In Huge Numbers!
+Hina, Vikas & Shilpa's Fans Gather At The Mall In Huge Numbers!

 Hina, Shilpa & Vikas’ Fans

 We had also revealed that the voting will happen today (January 4) evening.
-The stage is all set and Hina, Vikas and Shilpa fans have gathered in mall in huge numbers.
+The stage is all set and Hina, Vikas and Shilpa's fans have gathered at the mall in huge numbers.
 They are seen shouting their names and holding their pictures (especially, Shilpa and Hina's fans).

 (Image Source: Twitter)